kubernetes/contributor-site/content/en/blog/2023/2023-03-08-scheduler-plugin-reusing/index.md

 ### Ctrl-C, Ctrl-V

-> **Warning**
-> The simplest and probably most frowned upon code-reuse practice is of course copy-paste.
+The simplest and probably most frowned upon code-reuse practice is of course copy-paste.
 Due to well known issues with copy-paste code, this approach can't be recommended, and is mentioned here only as an example of what not to do.
 Copy-pasting won't be any faster anyway, as you will see below.

 ### Plugin composition